Skip to main content

 You can manage folders directly from the folders view, either in the Filters pane or in the asset details sidebar.
 Just look for the three dots next to a folder name:

-In the filters pane:
+In the filters pane

-In the asset details sidebar:
+In the asset details sidebar

-This menu allows admins to:
+This menu allows users to:

 You can also manage your folders from within the Admin > Folders page